CLI Reference¶

 Phase 2 done (14.1s).

-Saved 3 worker results to /Users/ocean/audit-out
+Saved 3 worker results to /path/to/audit-out

 Phase 3: Synthesis [claude/opus]...

-Saved to /Users/ocean/audit-out
+Saved to /path/to/audit-out

-Worker outputs: worker_1.md … worker_N.md in artifact root (fanout.py:269).
-Synthesis: synthesis.md (fanout.py:317).
+Worker outputs are worker_1.md … worker_N.md in the artifact root.
+Synthesis is written to synthesis.md.
 Resume cancelled workers with li agent -r BRANCH_ID.

 li o flow¶